indieweb/wordpress-micropub/readme.txt

 * post (legacy) - Grants all user delegated access
 * create - Allows the client to create posts on behalf of the user
 * update - Allows the client to update posts on behalf of the user
-* delete - Allows the client to delete posts on behalf of the user
+* delete - Allows the client to undelete/delete posts on behalf of the user
-* undelete - Allows the client to undelete posts on behalf of the user
 * media  - Supports media for the media endpoint, but create or update also give media upload permissions

 == WordPress details ==